l3wk3m/studiobooker/README.md

 - Acceptance Criteria 1
 Given the user is visiting the site the website automatically adjusts its layout based on the screen size and orientation regardless of the device being used
-- Acceptance Criteria 2
-Given the user is
-- Acceptance Criteria 3
-Given the user is

 **User Story - Using appealing fonts and color scheme**

-As a site user I can visit the website with appealing fonts and a cohesive color scheme so that
+As a site user I can visit the website with appealing fonts and a cohesive color scheme so that I'm encouraged to use the service again

 - Acceptance Criteria 1
-Given the user doesn't only use screen reader
+Given the user doesn't only use screen reader the soft pastel green visuals will create a cohesive visual language evenly applied across the website
 - Acceptance Criteria 2
-Given the user doesn't only use screen reader
-- Acceptance Criteria 3
-Given the user doesn't only use screen reader
+Given the user doesn't only use screen reader, the user will be able to notice consistency in the art design of the website

 ## Design